fuzzybunnies/tdaemon/README.md

 With this argument, the programm will only ask for your permission to proceed with a total archive of more than 100MB.

-### TODO

-    [ ] Extend the test utilities to other languages
-    [ ] Add an "ignore" option to ignore other files (logs, sqlite database, image files, etc)
-    [ ] Check other pythonic dependencies (django, py.test).
-Won't be possible for non-python test-programs, though

-### Done

-    [X] implements py.test, if possible
-    [X] Fixing bug: when a file vanished, the program fails.
-    [X] I remember I made the first bits of the code after reading an article...
-        [X] Find the link and name of the original author [X] add appropriate credits
-    [X] Bugfix: When doing (e.g.) hg commit, it opens temporary files that are detected as "changed", and the daemon starts tests.
-It should be ignored (ref. ignore-directories)
-    [X] Feature: If the scanned directory size if larger than the option limit, asking for the user to accept processing or not.
-Default option limit is 25MB [X] OBSOLETE: Add the possibility to run a custom command.
-        (eg. ``python manage.py test myapp.MyTest``)
-    [X] Erase the custom command option.
-Too dangerous [X] Check the only default dependency: ``nosetests``.
-    [X] Add an "custom argument" option.
-The user may want to run specific commands, but the only way to do so is to send arguments rather than the whole external command.
-Tests must pass, though (no `&`, for example)